6 Considerations for a More Saleable Business

 The right time to sell a business depends on a variety of factors, from the owner’s personal readiness, to outside macroeconomic conditions, to a host of considerations within the business.
 Too often, the investment bankers at Doeren Mayhew Capital Advisors see unprepared businesses entering the sale process because of unexpected events such as a partner dispute or an owner’s death that may result in less value for the company.
 While entrepreneurs cannot control market conditions, by understanding what makes a business saleable, they can be better prepared for sale due to an unexpected event or even to capitalize when the market is right.
 Here are six ideas to consider:

-1. While audited financials are not always necessary (but recommended), it is critical that financial information is normalized, and that it not take months to provide, which can put doubt in the buyer’s mind.
+While audited financials are not always necessary (but recommended), it is critical financial information is normalized, and not take months to provide, which can put doubt in the buyer’s mind.
 Having financial data readily available goes a long way in making a business saleable, and it takes time to get there.

-3. A seller may lose negotiating leverage after the letter of intent is signed.
+A seller may lose negotiating leverage after the letter of intent (LOI) is signed.
 Do not underestimate the importance of a well-negotiated LOI.

-If you’re considering selling your business in the near future, rely on our investment bankers to assist preparing it for sale to maximize value.
+If you are considering selling your business in the near future, rely on our investment bankers to assist preparing it for sale to maximize value.
 Contact us today!